Frequently Asked Questions About Paving

 How long will a driveway last?

-20-25 years is a good life expectancy, but we have driveways which have lasted longer than 30 years and are still in great condition.
 This answer depends on many factors including the area surrounding the driveway (proper drainage, no trees), how well the homeowner maintains the driveway (seal coating), and how well the driveway is constructed (you get what you pay for).